Free Text To Speech Tools For Educators

-Select and Speak uses iSpeech's human sounding text to speech (TTS) to let you select text from almost any website and make it talk.
+Select and Speak uses iSpeech's human sounding text to speech to let you select text from almost any website and make it talk.
 It includes many iSpeech text to speech voices in different languages; it has recently added Arabic, Korean, and Greek text to speech to the Select and Speak Chrome app.
 You can also request additional languages by contacting them!

 SpokenText lets you easily convert text into speech.
-Record (English, French, Spanish or German) PDF, Word, plain text, PowerPoint files, and web pages, and convert them to speech automatically.
-Download your recordings as .mp3 or .m4b (Audio Book) files (in English, French, Spanish and German) of any text content on your computer or mobile phone.
+Record (English, French, Spanish, or German) PDF, Word, plain text, PowerPoint files, and web pages, and converts them to speech automatically.
+Download your recordings as mp3 or m4b (audio book) files (in English, French, Spanish and German) of any text content on your computer or mobile phone.

-Free online text to speech converter.
-Just enter your text, select one of the voices and download the resulting mp3 file to your computer.
-This service is free and you are allowed to use the speech files for any purpose, including commercial uses.
+Just enter your text, select one of the voices, and download the resulting mp3 file to your computer.
+This service allows you to use the speech files for free for any purpose, including commercial uses.

-Voki is a FREE service that lets you create customized avatars, add voice to your Voki avatars, post your Voki to any blog, website, or profile, and take advantage of Voki's learning resources.
+Voki lets you create customized avatars, add voice to your Voki avatars, post your Voki to any blog, website, or profile, and take advantage of Voki’s learning resources.
 There are also some interesting paid versions such as Voki Classroom, Voki Presenter, and Classroom & Presenter Bundle.

-Vozme is an online text to speech program that lets you type-in any English or Spanish text and then play it as an audio stream.
+VozMe is an online text to speech program that lets you type-in any English, Spanish, Italian, Hindi, or Portuguese text and then play it as an audio stream.

-A free Windows text-to-speech plugin for Microsoft Word.
-It will speak the text of the document and will highlight it as it goes.
+A free Windows text to speech plugin for Microsoft Word, WordTalk will speak the text of the document and will highlight it as it goes.
 It contains a talking dictionary and a text-to-mp3 converter.